ethereum/consensus-specs/specs/crux/design.md

 ### Configuration

 #### Gwei values
-The fee payed by the delegating validator, to the block proposer that includes the `Delegation` message.
+The fee paid by the delegating validator, to the block proposer that includes the `Delegation` message.
 This value should be small enough to make it convenient for the staking validator to delegate, rather than exit and deposit.
 At the same time it has to be large enough to incentivize proposers to include delegations.
 | Name | Value |
 | - | - |
 | `DELEGATION_TRANSACTION_COST` | `Gwei(10**6)` (= 1,000,000) TBD |